Sally Bowles: Novella

 After his correspondence with Lehmann, Isherwood likewise feared a libel suit by Jean Ross and sought her permission to publish the novella.
 Ross hesitated in giving her consent as she feared the novella's abortion episode—which was factual and a painful memory—would strain her relations with her powerful family.
-Ross ultimately relented and gave her permission, and Hogarth published the volume in October 1937.
+Ross relented and gave her permission, and Hogarth published the volume in October 1937.

-The 1937 novella received favorable reviews from literary critics, and later commentators described the novella as "one of Isherwood's most accomplished pieces of writing."
+The 1937 novella received favorable reviews from literary critics, and commentators described the novella as "one of Isherwood's most accomplished pieces of writing."
 Following the tremendous popularity of the Sally Bowles character in subsequent decades, Ross regretted her decision to allow the work to be published.
 For the remainder of her life, Ross believed her popular association with the naïve character of Bowles occluded her lifelong work as a professional journalist, political writer, and social activist.

 "[Ross] never liked Goodbye to Berlin, nor felt any sense of identity with the character of Sally Bowles, which in many respects she thought more closely modeled on one of Isherwood's male friends....
 She never cared enough, however, to be moved to any public rebuttal.
 She did from time to time settle down conscientiously to write a letter, intending to explain to Isherwood the ways in which she thought he had misunderstood her; but it seldom progressed beyond 'Dear Christopher.'"